ogarcia/trellowarrior/README.md

 Have you authorized me? (y/n)
 ```

-You must visit the link to auth the token.
-This gives you a pin like this:
+You must visit the link to authorize the token.
+This gives you a pin like
+this.

 ```
 You have granted access to your Trello information.